 Overflow pipe leaking?
 In this guide, we’ll tell you how to identify the problem and how it can be fixed.
 Alternatively, if you would prefer a qualified plumber to fix your leaking overflow, check out our guide to finding an emergency plumber.

 In all cases, if you do not know which is the problem cistern, then a visual inspection will tell you.
 If it’s not immediately obvious, take a look at the water level.
-If it is extremely close to the overflow, or higher than the level marked by residual limescale, then that may indicate the cistern in question.
-Remember that it may take hours for a small leak to raise the water level in a cistern enough for it to overflow.
-Normal water use in the home during the day may disguise a dripping overflow until the early morning, when a faulty ball valve has dripped all night into the cistern.
+Is it extremely close to the overflow, or higher than the level marked by residual limescale?
+This may indicate the cistern in question.
+It can take hours for a small leak to raise the water level in a cistern enough for it to overflow.
+Normal water use in the home during the day can disguise a dripping overflow until the early morning.
+The cistern then overflows when a faulty ball valve has dripped into the cistern.

 The cause of this fault relates to one of either two aspects of your plumbing system: a mixer tap or shower, or an indirect hot water cylinder.
 Mains pressure water is at a much higher pressure than gravity-fed water, such as the hot water from your hot water cylinder.
 Where mains pressure water and low-pressure water mix, the mains pressure water may displace the hot, and push it back through the hot water cylinder and back into the cold water storage cistern.

 Think back – did the cistern only start to overflow after the recent installation of a device with a mixer valve?
 Or does it overflow when you have a bath or a shower?
 If so, then it is very likely that a mixer tap or mixer shower is the cause of the problem.
 Of course, this problem can also occur if a pre-existing mixer tap or mixer shower develops a leak.

 Another reason for a cistern to overflow is that the coil in the hot water cylinder is broken.
 A broken coil is usually the result of internal corrosion.